Accounts Receivable Factoring

 You tap into cash only when you need it and choose the invoices you want to fund, when you want to fund.
 Take something you already have – unpaid invoices – and turn it into a tool for cash flow—all without committing to longer-term debt.
 Just make sure your factoring partner doesn’t require any long-term factoring contracts, or monthly minimum factoring volume.

-3. You want funding without debt
+3. You want funding without debt or dilution

 Because factoring is not a loan, you aren’t adding any debt expenses to your balance sheet.
 Additionally, you aren’t giving away any equity in your business, so you remain in complete control of your company with this non-dilutive source of funding.